Matoking/protontricks/README.md

 protontricks --help
 ```

-Since this is a wrapper, all commands that work for Winetricks will likely work for Protontricks as well
+Since this is a wrapper, all commands that work for Winetricks will likely work for Protontricks as well.

 If you have a different Steam directory, you can export ``$STEAM_DIR`` to the directory where Steam is.